-How does GDPR affect the processing and storage of the data gathered in Right to Work checks?
+How does GDPR affect Right to Work data processing and storage?

 There is a statutory obligation for organisations to undertake Right to Work checks.
 As such, they have to copy and keep the sensitive identity documentation obtained during the performing these checks.

 This is not affected by GDPR.
 Article 6 of the regulation includes a legal obligation for processing:

 The processing is necessary for you to comply with the law (not including contractual obligations)

 In essence, because you are complying with other legislation, the processing is necessary.

 However, this is not the end of the matter

 Organisations need to be aware of the issues arising from GDPR.
 This is especially true given the sensitive nature of the data being processed.

 Special category data is personal data which the GDPR says is more sensitive.
 As such, it needs more protection.
 Right to Work checks require the examination, copying and storage of sensitive personal information – passports, visas, birth certificates etc.